-The first point of discussion will relate to submission deficiencies.
+The first point of discussion will relate to hurricane or flood model submission deficiencies.
 The SBA staff working with the Professional Team will have provided a report to the Commission members regarding deficiencies that have been identified and that need to be corrected.
 The Commission shall review those deficiencies and add, delete, or modify the list as appropriate.
-Following a discussion of the deficiencies, the Commission will next discuss the issues identified under each grouping of standards.
+Following a discussion of the deficiencies, the Commission will next discuss the issues identified under each grouping of hurricane or flood standards.
 The SBA staff working with the Professional Team will have provided the Commission members with a list of issues prior to the meeting.
-The Commission shall review those issues associated with each grouping of standards and add, delete, or modify the list as appropriate.
-The third point of discussion will relate to the requirement of Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, for an existing modeling organization.
+The Commission shall review those issues associated with each grouping of hurricane or flood standards and add, delete, or modify the list as appropriate.
+For hurricane model submissions only, a third point of discussion will relate to the requirement of Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, for an existing modeling organization.
 The SBA staff working with the Professional Team will have provided, prior to the meeting, a recommendation to the Commission for requiring a completed Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis.
-The Commission shall determine, based on the recommendation and model revisions disclosed in the model submission, whether an existing modeling organization shall be required to provide Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis.
+The Commission shall determine, based on the recommendation and hurricane model revisions disclosed in the hurricane model submission, whether an existing modeling organization shall be required to provide Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis.

-Upon review of each grouping of standards, the Commission Chair will ask if there is a motion and a second to continue the review process subject to the correction of the deficiencies and to approve the list of issues to be addressed in the review process.
+Upon review of each grouping of hurricane or flood standards, the Commission Chair will ask if there is a motion and a second to continue the review process subject to the correction of the deficiencies and to approve the list of issues to be addressed in the review process.
 The Statistical Standards motion shall also include the decision on the requirement of Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis.
-Motions shall include a specific time frame for correcting any deficiencies in the submission and if required, a specific time frame for providing a completed Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, prior to the Professional Team on-site review.
-The modeling organization shall resubmit or amend the original submission as specified by the Commission in the Acceptability Process of the Report of Activities.
+Motions shall include a specific time frame for correcting any deficiencies in the hurricane or flood model submission and if required for a hurricane model submission, a specific time frame for providing a completed Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, prior to the Professional Team on-site review.
+The modeling organization shall resubmit or amend the original hurricane or flood model submission as specified by the Commission in the Acceptability Process of the Hurricane Standards Report of Activities or the Flood Standards Report of Activities.
 The Commission Chair will call for further discussion.
 After discussion, the Commission Chair will ask for a roll call vote.
-The next grouping of standards will then be addressed.
-At any point, the Commission can determine that the modeling organization has not been responsive to the submission requirements and vote to terminate the review process.
+The next grouping of hurricane or flood standards will then be addressed.
+At any point, the Commission can determine that the modeling organization has not been responsive to the hurricane or flood model submission requirements and vote to terminate the review process.

-Commission Meetings to Review Models for Acceptability
+Commission Meetings to Review Hurricane or Flood Models for Acceptability

-The Commission’s meeting to review a model for acceptability will begin with the Commission Chair calling upon the modeling organization to provide an overview presentation as required in the acceptability process of the Report of Activities.
+The Commission’s meeting to review a hurricane or flood model for acceptability will begin with the Commission Chair calling upon the modeling organization to provide an overview presentation as required in the acceptability process of the Hurricane Standards Report of Activities or the Flood Standards Report of Activities.
 The modeling organization shall make a presentation and Commission members may ask questions during and after the presentation.

-The next portion of the meeting will be closed to the public and will involve the discussion of trade secrets used in the design and construction of the hurricane loss model identified in the Report of Activities as trade secret items and by the Professional Team during the on-site or additional verification reviews.
+The next portion of the meeting will be closed to the public and will involve the discussion of trade secrets used in the design and construction of the hurricane or flood model identified in the Hurricane Standards Report of Activities or the Flood Standards Report of Activities as trade secret items and by the Professional Team during the on-site or additional verification reviews.